jeffreysorgen/golf-club-sensors/README.md

 Display the data as a set of coordinates plus millis to the Serial Monitor.
 _**(Get started on the following in order to clarify all the rest of this page.)**_
+#
+_**(The following steps and information are being updated.
+More information is being added, particularly about BLE which exists in the soon-depricated "activity.md" file.)**_

+# current steps start here
 **Building the code:**
 - First, enable the Gyro to read and print all data points, (gX, gY, gZ) _**(Current Step)**_
 - Change data points to INTEGERS _**(Current Step)**_